Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 Director Policy, Performance and Improvement

-Appointed in 2006, Vicki oversees the policy, performance and improvement functions for MAIC.
+Appointed in 2006, Vicki leads the policy, performance and improvement functions for MAIC.
 She defines and shapes strategies, policies and plans that improve the Queensland CTP insurance scheme and promotes measures that eliminate or reduce causes of motor vehicle accidents and mitigates their results.
-Vicki has more than 20 years’ experience across government, university and private sectors in Queensland.
+Vicki has more than 20 years’ experience across government, university and private sectors.

-Appointed to MAIC in 2018, Youyou is responsible for leading the Insurance Commission’s data analytics, premiums and levies advice, business intelligence and scheme reporting functions.
+Appointed to MAIC in 2018, Youyou leads the Insurance Commission’s data analytics, premiums and levies advice, business intelligence and scheme reporting functions.
 Youyou has a research background and over 10 years of public sector experience in data analytics and business intelligence across several government organisations.

 We are committed to effective risk management and have adopted Treasury’s framework for proactively identifying, assessing and managing risks.
 Our risk management approach ensures: